-Last year, 3,779 Vermonters used QuoteWizard to get car insurance quotes and compare rates from top companies to find the cheapest auto insurance in Vermont.
+Last year, 3,779 Vermonters used QuoteWizard to compare car insurance quotes in Vermont from top companies and find the cheapest insurance rates.

 These are the 10 most common vehicles owned by Vermont drivers requesting car insurance quotes through QuoteWizard in the past year.

 In the past year, these were the 10 most common car insurance companies reported by QuoteWizard users living in the state of Vermont.
 Out of the 3,779 Vermont drivers that used QuoteWizard to request insurance quotes last year, 397 had no auto insurance.

 If you drive a vehicle registered in Vermont, you must maintain a minimum level of insurance coverage of 25/50/10 plus uninsured/underinsured coverage.
 This means that you must have a policy with at least the following:

 Remember, you can purchase more inclusive plans that cover more, but if you want the bare minimum required to keep you legal on the road, make sure your policy has the above coverage.
 And, if you’ve financed your car through a lender, they’ll probably require that you purchase collision and comprehensive coverage to protect their investment.

 Any time you drive in Vermont, you must be prepared to show your auto insurance identification card to law enforcement upon request.
 You will get this identification card from your auto insurance company when you buy a policy.